thetillhoff/thetillhoff/README.md

 My pronouns are `he/him`.

-🕒 I’m currently working on [my master thesis about infrastructure in a cloud-native world](https://github.com/thetillhoff/master-thesis).
+🕒 I’m currently working on [my master thesis about extending infrastructure-as-code to bare-metal](https://github.com/thetillhoff/master-thesis).

 ❤️ Things I'm passionate about:
 - All sorts of automation